vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 KR 258, VKK 298–304.
 Raudravināyakayāga—When on Thursday there is ekādaśī and

-Pusya-naksatra or when Saturday occurs on ekādasi with Rohiṇi, this yāga should be performed and it yields sons and
+Pusya-naksatra or when Saturday occurs on ekādaśī with Rohiṇi, this yāga should be performed and it yields sons and

 blessedness; HV.
 II.
 591. Lakṣanamaskārarrata-sankalpa-on 11th of Ās. śu. to offer one